ocean-onion/In-Sync-OM-DEV/docs/cs_doc.md

 ## 6. Evaluation

-1. **What worked well?**
-- Creating the players and dealing the cards worked well.
-Once I organized the code more clearly, the game started to make more sense.
-The real-time gameplay also worked well in the end, especially after I separated things better.

-2. **What was challenging?**
-- One of the biggest challenges was checking for the correct cards and players.
-It made the code messy and hard to understand at first, but I was able to organise it better eventually by splitting it up more.
-Making the real-time gameplay was also difficult at the beginning.

-3. **Did you follow your plan successfully?**
-- I didn’t follow my plan completely.
-I realized that my game wouldn’t work in a turn-based format, which led me to completely overhaul a lot of the game.
-This was because my game relies heavily on the idea that some people have the two next-lowest cards, which is meant to confuse the players and raise the stakes.
-Switching to real-time gameplay, where users can play their cards whenever they want, worked much better.

-4. **What would you do differently if you started over?**
-- If I started over, I would do user testing earlier.
-I would also add more comments in the code to help myself stay on track, because I often found myself getting lost in it.

-5. **How confident are you now with functions and lists?**
-- I now feel confident using lists and functions, as I used them somewhat effectively in my program.
-There’s still room for improvement in my code, but I’m happy with where it is now compared to where it started.
+The dealings with the cards and creating the players worked well, it was simple enough for me to do initially.
+One of the things that was difficult was that I ran into many syntax errors which I didn't understand, such as circular imports that I need to research and understand a bit more.
+It also didn't help that my code was a bit of a mess to begin with.
+When I first made my plan, I had thought it to be a turn-based game which was a mistake as this would make the game unwinable.
+So I needed to change the gameplay completely so that they could plan at any time they want.
+If I were to start over, I would think about how the gam would work.
+And look at the source game (The Mind) a bit more.
+I would also have played and tested it past the first turn earlier to check the whole functionality.
+Now, after making my program, I am more confident with parameters and arguments compared to how I used to use functions when I used them to print out different parts of text or import new parts of a program.

-## 8. Tools Required
+## 7. Tools Required

 - Python 3.11
 - Built-in Python libraries: